10000-Lakes-Gaming/registration/README.md

 ## Setup
 The following assumes that you are doing your work on a Macintosh.
 It will try to be IDE/Editor agnostic.
 It also assumes that you have [Home Brew](https://brew.sh/) on your machine.
 At this point, for other development environments, I am not going to be able to give a lot of help.

+We are looking forward to having a docker container available soon for development purposes.

 For Window's setup, see below.

 ### Make sure Home Brew is up to date